-Palm Sunday is the turning point between Lent and Holy Week.
-The celebration of the liturgy begins with the blessing of the Palms and Palm crosses which are distributed to the congregation before the reading of the Palm Gospel (The Gospel of the Triumphal Entry).
-The liturgy continues with the readings, the psalm, and a hymn before the thematic core of the day - the reading of the account of Our Lord's passion and death.
+Following the Procession of Palms, the liturgy continues with the readings, the psalm, and a hymn before the thematic core of the day - the dramatic singing from one of the Gospels of the account of Our Lord's passion and death.
 This is all done to "set the stage" for the events that we will commemorate during the rest of Holy Week.